A survey of diversity in children’s books is flawed

 Many books for young children do not contain human characters at all.
 Starting with its second report, the CLPE did address this, by asking publishers to report what proportion of their books had non-human main characters (animals or inanimate objects).

 In 2019, the CLPE says that 64% of books from participating publishers featured “human main cast characters”.
-However, it does not adjust its overall percentage to take account of this because it says: “A focus on animal characters diverts the attention, energies and efforts of stakeholders from addressing the real issue.”
+However, it does not adjust its overall percentage to take account of this, or mention it in the research's 'key findings'.
+It says: “A focus on animal characters diverts the attention, energies and efforts of stakeholders from addressing the real issue.”
+It also says that on the basis of its statistics, “a reader from an ethnic minority background is more likely to encounter an animal protagonist than they are to experience a main character that shares their ethnicity or cultural heritage”.

-The CLPE does collect the total number of children’s books published by its participating publishers, which would allow it to say what proportion of its sample contained an ethnic minority character.
+As the CLPE collects the total number of children’s books published by participating publishers, it ought to be able to calculate what proportion of its sample contained an ethnic minority character.
+That might produce a more reliable figure for the true proportion of books with ethnic minority characters, although we can’t say whether participating publishers are a representative sample.

 We can’t sugar coat how difficult this year has been for good information.